Driftt/babel-bot/README.md

-# Driffy
+# Babel-Bot
-Giphy for Drift
+Transation bot for Drift

+Requires a Google API key with access to the Google Cloud Transation service.
+You can create one from here: https://cloud.google.com/translate/
 ## Deploying to Heroku

 ### CLI install